birdneststream/asciibird/README.md

 ## Features to Add

+* While select works fine, it could be improved.
 * Layers undo and redo could be implemented, at the moment there isn't any.
 * Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
 * Review encodings check on file import - UTF8 vs Latin something